 Need help deciding the custom length and width of your curtains?
 We have created a handy guide to help you work out the exact measurements and style for your home.
 If you have any additional questions, please feel free to contact us on firstname.lastname@example.org!

-1. Measuring: How to get the right length curtains for you and your home
+1. Measuring: How to get the right length curtains for your home

-Classic and stylish with a curtain pole - Our curtain poles are available in several different models, from chrome to solid wood in a black finish.
-Let the bar sit 20 cm above the window frame and have a width of 50cm on each side of the window frame, this will give the illusion of a bigger window and ensure you don't lose light when the curtains are open.
-See our curtain poles here.
+Classic and stylish with a curtain pole - Our curtain poles are available in several different models, from chrome to brass or a black finish.
+When mounting the poles, we recommend letting the pole sit approximately 20 cm above the window frame with a width of 50 cm on each side of the frame, this will give the illusion of a bigger window and ensure you don't lose light when the curtains are open.
+You can see our curtain poles here.

 Now it is time to measure to the get right length for your home.
-The curtains look best when the fabric receives some support from the floor, our tip is therefore to let the curtain sit on the floor surface slightly.
-Our recommendations below includes adding an extra 1cm to allow the curtain to land on the floor, these recommendations are based on using the Gotain curtain pleat hooks, poles or tracks.
+We recommend letting the curtain rest slightly on the floor by adding an extra 1 cm to the length, this is to allow the curtain to land on the floor.
+The recommendations below are based on using the Gotain curtain pleat hooks, poles or tracks.

 Curtain track attached to ceiling: Measure from ceiling to floor and add 1 cm.